alecnissen/File-Uploader-2/Readme.md

 <img src="assets/FU-edit-folder-page-rm.png" style="width:400px">

 - Files can be uploaded to the cloud for storage.
-A success or error message will be displayed to alert the user if file upload was successful.
+A success or error message will be displayed to alert the user if file upload was successful

 <img src="assets/FU-upload-file-cloud-rm.png" style="width:400px">

 - Users can download the files and also delete files.
-The user can also delete the folder entirely erasing all the files within that folder.
+The user can also delete the folder entirely erasing all the files within that folder

 - Folders are unique to each user.
-Another user cannot view other users folders.
+Another user cannot view other users folders

 <img src="assets/FU-login-success-rm.png" style="width:400px">
 <img src="assets/FU-user1-folders-rm.png" style="width:400px">